kanishkalikhanna/Hack-The-Bubble-2019/README.md

 Project name: Trajectory Simulation.

-Visualise how an object move in a simulated solar system providing intital velocity and location.
-Team work with both python arcade library and Unity game engine to approach the problem.
+In our project we have created a visualisation of how an object moves in a simulated solar system provided an intital velocity and location.
+The team developed this using both Python arcade and the Unity game engine.